-High blood pressure is called as a silent killer that has a few apparent symptoms.
-The initial stage of high blood pressure only has a few symptoms but as the condition progresses over time and reaches the advanced stage, one of the indications include headaches and other accompanying symptoms.
+High blood pressure is a silent killer that has a few apparent symptoms.
+The initial stage of high blood pressure only has few symptoms.
+As the condition progresses over time and reaches the advanced stage, one of the signs include headaches and other symptoms.
 Over time, high blood pressure or hypertension can contribute to an enlarged heart and a compromised vascular system.
 If the individual suffers from chronic headaches or an abrupt onset of headaches, it is important to seek medical care so that appropriate measures can be provided.
 Always bear in mind that headaches can be an indication of hypertension and other health conditions.

 An individual who has high blood pressure or hypertension must consult a doctor regarding the treatment options such as lifestyle modifications and medications.

-It is important to note that headaches are felt as pressure and pain all over the head, neck and face and can also be experienced as outward or inward pressing sensation.
+It is important to note that headaches causes pressure and pain all over the head, neck and face.
+It can also occur as an outward or inward pressing sensation.
 The feeling of heat in the head and even hot flushes in the body can be experienced during headaches as well as pressure in the sinus area in the face.
 In some individuals, they describe the feeling like the head is about to explode.
 You can learn how to properly manage headaches by taking part in a first aid class today.

 Always bear in mind that headaches triggered by high blood pressure can be accompanied by visual symptoms such as floater-like images and auras as well as pain within and behind the eyeballs.
 The swelling of the retina can also be experienced which leads to blurry vision and sensitivity to light.

 If the individual experiences a chronic high blood pressure headache, it can also be accompanied by sound of the pulse beating in the ears, shrill pitched or buzzing sounds and rushing sounds in the ears.